yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-array-exercises/index.md

 <div class="try-it">
   <h3>YELLING</h3>
   <p>Iterate over an array of strings.
 For each string, print out the YELLING version of it.
-Look into <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase">how to convert a string to uppercase</a>!</p>
+Look into <a target="blank" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase">how to convert a string to uppercase</a>!</p>
 </div>

 ## Medium Practice